 - Cost of repairs – The cost of repairing damage to the claimant’s property, such as accidentally knocking over and breaking a valuable ornament in their offices during a meeting, or a plumber causing a leak/flood to a customer’s premises and damaging carpets as a result.

 - Medical fees – The cost of hospital treatment, including ambulance call-out, if a claim is made against you for these.

 - Compensation claims – Injury to third parties or damage to their property if an accident occurs on your business premises, a client’s premises or elsewhere.

 Public liability insurance is one of the least expensive business insurance policies you can buy, but certainly one of the most valuable insurance investments a business owner can make.

-At Caunce O’Hara, we offer public liability insurance, from as little as £112.00 for £1 million of PL cover which also includes £250,000 of Directors & Officers Liability cover and £1,000 of portable equipment insurance, as part of our Business Combined insurance policy.
-PL cover can be extended up to £5 million of coverage.
+At Caunce O’Hara, we offer public liability insurance, from as little as £112.00 (only £9.33 per month) for £1 million of PL cover which also includes £250,000 of Directors & Officers Liability cover and £1,000 of portable equipment insurance.
+This is included as part of our Business Combined insurance policy.

 How can I protect my business against a Public Liability claim?

 The first answer is to ensure you have public liability insurance, to mitigate the risk.
 However, as with all potential issues, prevention is far better than cure… and usually costs less.

 No matter what size your business is, it is a good idea to have a risk management plan in place.
 Many risks a business faces are not immediately visible to the untrained eye.

 A risk management plan will help identify potential risks and provide opportunities for those risks to be reduced, or even eradicated, to prevent accidents and potential insurance claims.